 By default, you will see only the ground scene in construction view.
 By default, the transparent objects are coloured yellow (Figure 36, right) and you can control the degree of bleaching and emphasising of objects (see Section 1.5).
 You can use the N button (see Figure 33) to make the transparent objects invisible, and the button B (see Figure 33) to ignore the bleaching attribute of objects.

-To see the scenes (if there are any besides the ground scene) in the construction view, click on the green
+To see the scenes (if there are any besides the ground scene) in the construction view, use the Command | Construction steps/Scenes command.